What is Bullying?

 Bullying can happen anywhere and to anyone.
 According to Bullying Canada http://bullyingcanada.ca, children have a good understanding of what bullying involves because they see it on a daily basis, particularly in school and school-like environments.
 In order to understand the true impact of bullying on a child’s emotional and physical wellness, it is imperative to examine the statistics.

 Alarmingly, one out of 4 kids are bullied, one out of 5 kids are the bully and 282,000 high school students are attacked nationally, each month as reported by Bullying Canada (Bullying Canada Home, p.
 1).
-According to Bullying Canada, a 2004 study published in the medical Journal of Pediatrics identified that one in 7 Canadian children aged 11 to 16 has fallen victim to bullying (How Common is Bullying, p.
+According to Bullying Canada, a 2004 study published in the medical Journal of Pediatrics identified that one in 7 Canadian children aged 11 to 16 have fallen victim to bullying (How Common is Bullying, p.
 1).
 Similarly, studies have found that bullying occurs once every 7 minutes on the playground and once every 25 minutes in the classroom (How Common is Bullying, p.
 1).

 With such a large percentage of the population of children who are directly affected by bullying, it is important to understand how to recognize and stop this behavior.
 As the act of bullying occurs in many forms it can be challenging to quickly identify and react to the negative behavior.
 Understanding this, Bullying Canada is working to help make bullying more readily identifiable by defining and sorting bullying into four common categories as follows (What is Bullying, p.
 3):

-1) Verbal bullying: excluding, whispering, name-calling, sarcasm, teasing, spreading rumors, threatening, making negative references to one’s culture, ethnicity, race, religion, gender, sexual orientation, and unwanted sexual comments
+1) Verbal bullying: excluding, whispering, name calling, sarcasm, teasing, spreading rumors, threatening, making negative references to one’s culture, ethnicity, race, religion, gender, sexual orientation, and unwanted sexual comments

 2) Social bullying: excluding, mobbing, scapegoating, excluding others from a group, humiliating others with public gestures or graffiti intended to put others down